 Still, there are some beliefs common to nearly all forms of Hinduism that can be identified, and these basic beliefs are generally regarded as boundaries outside of which lies either heresy or non-Hindu religion.
 These fundamental Hindu beliefs include: the authority of the Vedas (the oldest Indian sacred texts) and the Brahmans (priests); the existence of an enduring soul that transmigrates from one body to another at death (reincarnation); and the law of karma that determines one’s destiny both in this life and the next.

 Hinduism is a decidedly theistic religion, but it can be difficult to determine whether it is a polytheistic, pantheistic, or even monotheistic religion.
 Of course, this is chiefly a western question: the Indian mind is much more inclined to regard divergent views as complementary rather than competing.

 Buddhists follow a list of religious principles and very dedicated meditation.
-When a Buddhist meditates it is not the same as praying or focusing on a god, it is more of a self-discipline.
-Through practiced meditation a person may reach Nirvana — “the blowing out” of the flame of desire.
+When a Buddhist meditates it is not the same as praying or focusing on a god, it is more self-discipline.
+Through practiced meditation, a person may reach Nirvana — “the blowing out” of the flame of desire.